pytorch/pytorch.github.io/_get_started/pytorch.md

 * **AOTAutograd** overloads PyTorch’s autograd engine as a tracing autodiff for generating ahead-of-time backward traces.

 - **PrimTorch** canonicalizes ~2000+ PyTorch operators down to a closed set of ~250 primitive operators that developers can target to build a complete PyTorch backend.
 This substantially lowers the barrier of writing a PyTorch feature or backend.
 - **TorchInductor** is a deep learning compiler that generates fast code for multiple accelerators and backends.
-For NVIDIA GPUs, it uses OpenAI Triton as a key building block.
+For NVIDIA and AMD GPUs, it uses OpenAI Triton as a key building block.

 TorchDynamo, AOTAutograd, PrimTorch and TorchInductor are written in Python and support dynamic shapes (i.e. the ability to send in Tensors of different sizes without inducing a recompilation), making them flexible, easily hackable and lowering the barrier of entry for developers and vendors.